cybertoothca/ember-cli-textarea-autosize/README.md

 when/if you execute `npm install` on this _other_ project it will know to look for the linked addon rather than fetch it from the central repository.
+1. Lastly, in the _other_ Ember project run the blueprint for the `ember-cli-textarea-autosize` addon by executing: `ember g ember-cli-textarea-autosize`.
+This will install the appropriate Ember Addons and Bower dependencies.

 ## Unlinking